davidwoodsandersen/PizzaQuest/README.md

 ###App Description:

-PizzaQuest is a food locator app that lets users compare where they are on their quest to eat at the most pizza places in NYC.
+PizzaQuest is a food locator app with a game component where users compare who has eaten at the most pizza places in NYC.

 ###Dashboard Page Screenshot: